 Here is Google's official connectors library page: Google Data Studio Connect to Data

 Calculated Fields Provide Much Greater Analytics

 Calculated fields offer a huge advantage to your data analytics.
-Using a calculated field, you can combine two or more data sources or fields with a calculation to output new data.
+Using a calculated field, you can combine two or more data sources or a data studio input field with a calculation to output new data.
 This new data could be the difference between two numbers or the percentage of a total.

 What Is a Calculated Field?